 National Organization of Blacks in Dietetics and Nutrition (NOBIDAN)

-The National Organization of Blacks in Dietetics and Nutrition MIG is an organization of African-American dietetic and nutrition practitioners whose mission is to provide a forum for professional development and support of dietetic, optimal nutrition and well-being for the general public, particularly those of African descent.
+The National Organization of Blacks in Dietetics and Nutrition MIG offers members valuable opportunities for networking, education, mentorship and leadership development and advocacy.
+NOBIDAN provides a forum for professional development and support of dietetic, optimal nutrition and well-being for the general public, particularly those of African descent.

 Religion MIG (RMIG)